chengjun/zh/_pages/cv.md

 ## 会议论文
 1. Yan, L., Cui, H.,& **Wang, C. J.** * (2024) What patents are less likely to be granted?
 Perspective from patent examiner and disruptive innovation.
-Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2024) and the 4th AI + Informetrics (AII2024) at the iConference2024, Changchun, China and Online.
+Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2024) and the 4th AI + Informetrics (AII2024) at the iConference2024, 23-24 April 2024, Changchun, China and Online.
 2. Fan, H., Yan, L., & **Wang, C. J.** * (2024).
 Moral Foundations of Hate Speech: Evidence from the Tweets of Russo-Ukrainian War.
 ICA 2024, Gold Coast, Australia.
 3. Chen Z., Meng X., **Wang, C. J.** * (2024).
 The Dark Web Privacy Dilemma: Talkativeness, Linguistic Diversity, and User Engagement on the Cryptomarket Forums.
 ICA 2024, Gold Coast, Australia.
 4. Yan X.F., Shi S. Wei W., & **Wang, C. J.** * (2024) Discussing Housing Price Increases May Leads to a Decrease: How Real Estate Narratives Influence Housing prices in China has been accepted for presentation.
 The 74th Annual Conference of the International Communication Association (ICA), 20-24 June, 2024, Gold Coast, Australia.